rayroms/Movies/README.md

 28. Owerri Mall

-2. Show all cinema names by typing 3.
+B.  Show all cinema names by typing 3.
 Function uses a GET request and returns a list.